Sabina Park

-Sabina Park is a cricket ground and the home of the Kingston Cricket Club, and is the only Test cricket ground in Kingston, Jamaica.
+Sabina Park is a cricket ground in Kingston, Jamaica.
+It is the home of the Jamaica cricket team and is the only Test cricket ground in Jamaica.

 History

-Sabina Park was originally a Pen (urban residence and adjoining land of a wealthy merchant, shopkeeper or professional), part of which was eventually sold to the Kingston Cricket Club for their grounds.
-The entire Estate was 30 acres.
+Sabina Park was originally a Pen, the urban residence and adjoining land of a wealthy merchant, shopkeeper or professional.
+The entire estate was 30 acre.
+Part of the land was sold to the Kingston Cricket Club for their ground.
 The Great House at Sabina Park Pen was named Rosemount.

 Sabina Park Pen

-Higman and Hudson tell us that the name is a "transfer name" ie a name copied from somewhere else, in this case "the region around Rome" of Magliano Sabina.
+Higman and Hudson state that the name is a "transfer name", i.e. a name copied from somewhere else, in this case "the region around Rome" of Magliano Sabina.

-Shalman Scott, writing in the Jamaica Observer, claims that:
+Shalman Scott, writing in the Jamaica Observer, reported that:

 Known ownership of Sabina Park Pen includes:

 Sabina Park Cricket Ground

 From 1880, Sabina Park was rented by Kingston Cricket Club from Mrs. Blakely, the then owner, for an annual fee of £27.
-This arrangement continued until 27 November 1890 when it was purchased for £750.
+That arrangement continued until 27 November 1890 when the land was purchased for £750.

 Sabina Park became a Test cricket ground in 1930 when it hosted the visiting MCC team for the fourth and final Test in the West Indies' first home series.

 The picturesque ground is perhaps one of the most significant in Test cricket history recording the first triple century in the game with England's Andy Sandham's 325 versus the West Indies in the 1930 game.
 The 365 not out by Sir Garfield Sobers which stood as a Test record for over 36 years is also regaled, as is Lawrence Rowe's world record on debut 214 and 100 not out against the visiting New Zealand in 1972.

 Sabina Park was the venue for the abandoned test in 1998 involving the touring England team.
 The test was abandoned after less than an hour's play due to the pitch being deemed unfit for play.

-Prior to Independence Park opening in 1962, it would also host the Jamaica national football team.
+Prior to Independence Park opening in 1962, Sabina Park hosted the Jamaica national football team.